Sandie Richards

-Angella ("Sandie") Richards (born 6 November 1968 in Clarendon Park) is a Jamaican track and field athlete.
-She was a bronze medalist in the 4x400 m relay at the 2004 Olympic Games in Athens, Greece.
+Angella "Sandie" Richards (born 6 November 1968) is a Jamaican track and field athlete.
+She was a bronze medalist in the 4 × 400 m relay at the 2004 Olympic Games in Athens, Greece.

 Career

 She was a world junior representative, finishing third in the 400 m at the 1986 Championships.
-The next year she won bronze at the World Student Games, followed by her Olympic debut a year later in Seoul, South Korea.
+The next year, she won bronze at the World Student Games, followed by her Olympic debut a year later in Seoul, South Korea.

+Richards competed for San Jacinto College and then the Texas Longhorns women's track and field team, where she won the 1990 4 × 400 meter relay at the NCAA Division I Indoor Track and Field Championships.

 In 1998, Richards won Commonwealth gold at 1998 Commonwealth Games and won a 400 m bronze and relay gold at the 1998 Goodwill Games.
-She was a member of the winning 4 x 400 m relay team at the 2001 World Championships, taking Jamaica's first ever mile relay gold medal in the 18-year history of the championships.
-At the opening ceremony of the 2001 World Championships she captained the Jamaican team and carried the flag.
-She has the record for the most World Indoor final appearances with nine (five at 400 m and four at 4x400 m).
+She was a member of the winning 4 × 400 m relay team at the 2001 World Championships, taking Jamaica's first ever mile relay gold medal in the 18-year history of the championships.
+At the opening ceremony of the 2001 World Championships, she captained the Jamaican team and carried the flag.
+She has the record for the most World Indoor final appearances with nine (five at 400 m and four at 4 × 400 m).
 She graduated in sociology from the University of Texas at Austin.